airbytehq/terraform-provider-airbyte/docs/data-sources/source_s3.md

 - `additional_reader_options` (String) Optionally add a valid JSON string here to provide additional options to the csv reader.
 Mappings must correspond to options <a href="https://arrow.apache.org/docs/python/generated/pyarrow.csv.ConvertOptions.html#pyarrow.csv.ConvertOptions" target="_blank">detailed here</a>. 'column_types' is used internally to handle schema so overriding that would likely cause problems.
 - `advanced_options` (String) Optionally add a valid JSON string here to provide additional <a href="https://arrow.apache.org/docs/python/generated/pyarrow.csv.ReadOptions.html#pyarrow.csv.ReadOptions" target="_blank">Pyarrow ReadOptions</a>.
 Specify 'column_names' here if your CSV doesn't have header, or if you want to use custom column names. 'block_size' and 'encoding' are already used above, specify them again here will override the values above.
-- `block_size` (Number) The chunk size in bytes to process at a time in memory from each file.
+- `block_size` (Number) Default: 10000
+The chunk size in bytes to process at a time in memory from each file.
 If your data is particularly wide and failing during schema detection, increasing this should solve it.
 Beware of raising this too high as you could hit OOM errors.
-- `delimiter` (String) The character delimiting individual cells in the CSV data.
+- `delimiter` (String) Default: ","
+The character delimiting individual cells in the CSV data.
 This may only be a 1-character string.
 For tab-delimited data enter '\t'.
-- `double_quote` (Boolean) Whether two quotes in a quoted CSV value denote a single quote in the data.
+- `double_quote` (Boolean) Default: true
+Whether two quotes in a quoted CSV value denote a single quote in the data.
-- `encoding` (String) The character encoding of the CSV data.
+- `encoding` (String) Default: "utf8"
+The character encoding of the CSV data.
 Leave blank to default to <strong>UTF8</strong>.
 See <a href="https://docs.python.org/3/library/codecs.html#standard-encodings" target="_blank">list of python encodings</a> for allowable options.
 - `escape_char` (String) The character used for escaping special characters.
 To disallow escaping, leave this field blank.
-- `filetype` (String) must be one of ["csv"]
-- `infer_datatypes` (Boolean) Configures whether a schema for the source should be inferred from the current data or not.
+- `infer_datatypes` (Boolean) Default: true
+Configures whether a schema for the source should be inferred from the current data or not.
 If set to false and a custom schema is set, then the manually enforced schema is used.
 If a schema is not manually set, and this is set to false, then all fields will be read as strings
-- `newlines_in_values` (Boolean) Whether newline characters are allowed in CSV values.
+- `newlines_in_values` (Boolean) Default: false
+Whether newline characters are allowed in CSV values.
 Turning this on may affect performance.
 Leave blank to default to False.
-- `quote_char` (String) The character used for quoting CSV values.
+- `quote_char` (String) Default: "\""
+The character used for quoting CSV values.
 To disallow quoting, make this field blank.

 <a id="nestedatt--configuration--format--source_s3_file_format_jsonl"></a>